Workers and activists around the world hold May Day rallies urging greater rights and more pay

 In South Korea's capital, thousands of protesters shouted pro-labor slogans at a rally that organizers said was meant to step up criticism of what they call anti-labor policies pursued by President Yoon Suk Yeol's conservative government.

-“In the past two years under the Yoon Suk Yeol government, the lives of our laborers have plunged into despair,” Yang Kyung-soo, leader of the Korean Confederation of Trade Unions, said in a speech, adding: "We'll bring them down from power for ourselves.”
+“In the past two years under the Yoon Suk Yeol government, the lives of our laborers have plunged into despair,” Yang Kyung-soo, leader of the Korean Confederation of Trade Unions, said in a speech.

-Union members criticized Yoon’s December veto of a bill aimed at limiting companies’ rights to seek compensation for damages caused by labor union strikes.
-The government has vowed to sternly deal with illegal strikes and demand more transparent accounting records from labor unions.
+Union members criticized Yoon’s December veto of a bill aimed at limiting companies’ rights to seek compensation for damages caused by union strikes.
+The government also has vowed to sternly deal with illegal strikes.

-In Japan, more than 10,000 people gathered in downtown Tokyo, demanding salary increases they said could sufficiently set off price increases.
-Masako Obata, the leader of the left-leaning National Confederation of Trade Unions, said dwindling wages have widened income disparities.
+In Japan, more than 10,000 people gathered in Tokyo, demanding salary increases to set off price increases.
+Masako Obata, leader of the left-leaning National Confederation of Trade Unions, said dwindling wages have widened income disparities.

-In the Philippine capital, hundreds of workers and left-wing activists marched to demand wage increases and job security amid soaring food and oil prices.
+In the Philippines, hundreds of workers and left-wing activists marched to demand wage increases and job security amid soaring food and oil prices.
 Riot police stopped them from getting close to the presidential palace.

-Drivers joined the protest and called on the government to end a modernization program they fear would lead to the removal of their dilapidated jeepneys, a main mode of public transport, from Manila's streets.

 Kim reported from Seoul.
 Associated Press journalists Derek Gatopoulos in Athens, Niniek Karmini in Jakarta, Suzan Fraser in Ankara, Turkey, Mari Yamaguchi in Tokyo and VJ Basilio Sepe in Manila contributed to this report.